|

 husband Carmen; 'ma' from Mary (who got me hooked into this

-that I produce should have the best home that I can give him, so
+that each dog that I produce should have the best home that I can

-with that said, this is the reason for my co-ownership
+give him, so with that said, this is the reason for my

-program.
-I have five dogs who live with me at
+co-ownership program.
+I have five dogs who live with

-home.
-I keep the very best from each litter, so that I
+me at home.
+I keep the very best from each litter, so

-can show them and hopefully they will continue on in our breeding
+that I can show them and hopefully they will continue on in our

 need to be socialized properly, which includes obedience or